 - To be eligible for ASHA CEUs, the course content and learning outcomes must be related to the sciences as they pertain to speech-language pathology, audiology, speech/language/hearing sciences, and/or the contemporary practice of speech-language pathology and audiology.

 - Course content and level must be beyond that required for initial certification by ASHA and contribute to the acquisition of new skills and knowledge.

 What is the International Association for Continuing Education and Training (IACET)?

 - IACET determines CEU standards.
 IACET conducts focused research and development projects on effective practices in continuing education and training, disseminates effective teaching and learning practices for adults, and educates the public about the CEU.
 For additional information on IACET, visit their Web site.

-Check out Course Search, which exclusively lists courses offered for ASHA CEUs by ASHA Approved CE Providers.
+Check out ASHA CEUFind, which exclusively lists courses offered for ASHA CEUs by ASHA Approved CE Providers.